 The data presented below reflects information collected by UNW Health Services for the previous time period.
 The number of positive tests documented include confirmed cases, either at UNW Health Services clinic or at another sanctioned testing site.
-The dashboard information will be updated Monday and Thursday mornings.
+The dashboard information will be updated on Tuesdays and Fridays each week.

 The current resurgence alert level takes into consideration both external (surrounding community) and internal (UNW community) metrics.
 These metrics are continuously monitored to guide Northwestern’s response in an appropriate and timely manner.

 Isolation separates sick people from people who are not sick.
 This number represents students who are experiencing COVID-like symptoms or have tested positive for COVID-19.
 This includes the number of newly confirmed positive student tests

 Quarantine separates and restricts the movement of students who were exposed to COVID-19 in order to reduce further spread.

 As a reminder, these numbers represent confirmed cases and those in quarantine or isolation for the past week.
 The number of students isolated/quarantined is the total for both those on/off campus for their isolation/quarantine period.
 Isolation and quarantine protocols should occur off-campus whenever possible.

 University of Northwestern – St. Paul and Northwestern Media employ individuals in many different states.
 Due to Northwestern status as a multi-state employer, details regarding COVID-19 as it relates to employees (i.e. symptoms, exposure, testing, quarantine, isolation, contact tracing) are not published publicly.
 While all Northwestern employees are being monitored, the large number of employees who are either working outside of Minnesota and/or working remotely significantly reduce the chance of virus exposure to our on-campus community.